-USB Redirector for Linux - Share USB Devices over Network in Linux
+USB Redirector for Linux - Share USB over Network in Linux

-- Organize a USB server for users in your corporate network
+- Organize USB server for users in your local or corporate network.

-- Use USB device plugged into remote Windows-based computer
+- Use USB devices plugged into remote Windows-based computer.

-- Limit physical access to USB device, but make it available for users in your network
+- Limit physical access to USB devices, but make them available for users in your network.

-USB Redirector for Linux supports several installation modes:
+USB Redirector for Linux can be installed in three modes:

-- Both USB server and USB client.
-You could either share your USB devices for remote access or connect USB devices from remote computers with Linux or Windows operating systems.
+- Combined USB server and USB client mode.
+You can either share your USB devices for remote access or connect USB devices from remote computers with Linux or Windows operating systems.

 USB Redirector installation instructions can be found here.

-- Step 1: Install USB Redirector for Linux in USB server mode on a computer where USB device, which needs to be redirected, is physically plugged in.
-This computer will be the USB server.
+Download and install USB Redirector for Linux in USB server mode on a computer where USB device is physically attached, this computer will be the USB server:

-- Step3.
 Now move to the computer computer where you need to use USB device remotely and install USB Redirector for Linux in USB client mode.
-This computer will be the USB client.
+This computer will be the USB client:

-- Step4.
-Create direct connection from USB client to USB server (it is also possible to use callback connection from USB server to USB client).
+Create direct connection from USB client to USB server (it is also possible to use callback connection from USB server to USB client):

 After installing USB Redirector for Linux, you need to apply the special patch, that is shipped inside USB Redirector installation package in the rdp/rdesktop directory: